22 Feb What are Indefinite Delivery Indefinite Quantity Contracts?

 Minimum and Maximum Limits

 The strength of the ‘indefinite’ words in the title may be intimidating enough to frighten many businesses from being interested in these contracts, but there is less risk than the name implies.
 IDIQ contracts contain a minimum and maximum level of expected deliveries.
 In other words, a service supplier will have a lower and upper limit of hours spent working, and a company providing goods or materials will also have limits.
-However, there is not a limit to how large the contracts can be – just a cap on what can happen once the agreement has been entered into.
+However, there is not a limit to how large the contracts can be – just a cap on what can happen once the agreement has been entered.

 Who Uses IDIQ Contracts?

 These types of contracts are commonly used by the various branches of the US Government.
-There are a number of reasons why they use them, but they are quite often beneficial for parties on all sides.
+There are several reasons why they use them, but they are quite often beneficial for parties on all sides.

 Types of Projects That Use IDIQs

-There are many situations where these are used, but IDIQ contracts are commonly set up for service projects when the appropriate people have to remain in an on-call status.
+IDIQ contracts are commonly set up for service projects when the appropriate people must remain in an on-call status.
 Also, they’re very popular with architect and engineering services.

 Why IDIQs Are Used?

 These contracts were essentially created to solve delays due to difficult calculations on projects.
 Rather than losing time over something that may never be determined, they often help projects move forward.
-Also, they can guarantee that projects will stay within budget constraints, even at times when funding is tight.
+They can guarantee that projects will stay within budget constraints, even at times when funding is tight.

 Multiple Companies Awarded IDIQ

-In some cases, an IDIQ will be awarded to only one company, and this is very beneficial because it basically allows that organization to set prices within the limitations.
+In some cases, an IDIQ will be awarded to only one company.
+It is very beneficial because it allows that organization to set prices within their limitations.

-In other situations, they will be awarded to multiple companies.
+In other situations, these contracts will be awarded to multiple companies.
 In these cases, the government agency will give orders for the tasks or deliveries, and all participating companies submit a proposal with pricing and time commitment.

 Advantages of IDIQs